0xDBFB7/synchrotron-project/notes.md

 > @OPPORTUNITIES

 #### What detector is usually used for XAS?

+#### What material is the VLS-PGM sample holder made of?

+Carbon tape is used to affix the sample to the holder.

+#### Are samples typically cooled?

+In some beamlines there are provisions for cooling.

 #### How does bremsstrahlung from the storage ring synchrotron radiation differ from that from electron-copper collision?